-SELECTION PROGRAMME Minimum requirements for NSC and IEB for 2023 Descence Achievement level Programme English Home Language or English First Additional Language APS BA (Information Design) [4 years] Closing date: 30 June 5 30
+SELEC TION PROGRAMME Minimum requiremen ts for NSC and IEB for 2023 Programme Achievement level English Home Language or English First Additional Language APS BA (Information Design) [4 years] Closing date: 30 lune 5 30

 To retain admission, you must obtain an APS of at least 28 in the NSC.
 In addition to the UP application, it is compulsory for applicants to submit an online portfolio to the Information Design division by 30 June.
 Those who fail to do this will end up with an incomplete application and will therefore not be considered for the selection process.

-Careers: Animators, graphic designers, illustrators, interaction designers, communication designers, and tirectors, media production managers, design managers, design ers of animation and motion graphics, design educators, media designers or freelance designers; typographers for advertising and branding agencies, publishing industries, web design companies, broadcasting and animation studios; in-house design for large companies, state and parastatal organisations, research and educational institutions, public relations and marketing companies, design consultants, printers and production houses or owners of private studios
+Careers: Animators, graphic designers, illustrators, interaction designers, communication designers, art directors, media production managers, design managers, design managers, design managers, design educators, media designers or freelance designers; typographers for advertising and branding agencies, publishing industries, web design companies, broadcasting and animation studios; in-house design for large companies, state and parastatal organisations, research and educational institutions, public relations and marketing companies, design consultants, printers and production houses or owners of private studios